-5.3.3 Sport and Co-curricular activities seat:
+6.3.4 Sport and Co-curricular activities seat:

-For Normal Seat- Eligibility criteria will be the same as for other candidates of normal seats, applying for Undergraduate degree programmes.
+For Normal Seat- Eligibility criteria will be the same as for other candidates of normal seats of the concerned degree programme.

-For Self Financing seat- Eligibility criteria will be the same as for other candidates of Self Financing seats, applying for Undergraduate degree programmes.
+For Self Financing seat- Eligibility criteria will be the same as for other candidates of Self Financing seats concerned degree programme

-The merit of candidates shall be determined on the basis of aggregate score in different sports and co-curricular activities during last four academic years (upto 31st July, 2024) as per weightage of different activities given in the Table 5.3.3.1.
-Only one sports and co-curricular activity certificate which is most beneficial to the candidate (highest score) per year will be considered.
+The merit of candidates shall be determined on the basis of aggregate score in different sports and co-curricular activities during last four academic years (upto 31st July, 2025) as per weightage of different activities given in the Table 6.3.5.